SophiaRazzaq/SophiaRazzaq/README.md

 ## Introduction 👋

 Hello, my name is Sophia Razzzaq, and I am a motivated programmer and data analyst.
-I am currently working on projects both for my university studies and personal side projects.
+I am currently working on my university and as well as personal projects.

 ## Profile 🌟